hefernan2/codoc-fhir-api-docs/docs/getting-started/index.md

 The Codoc FHIR API is a RESTful API that implements the FHIR R4B standard.
 It requires:

 - ✅ An accessible Codoc FHIR server (HTTP/HTTPS)
-- ✅ A PostgreSQL database with the Codoc data model
 - ✅ An HTTP client (curl, Postman, or HTTP library)

 ## Quick Access